MorrisCastro04/holbertonschool-web_front_end/html_advanced/README.md

 task 25: create a new list in the footer

-task 26: styleguide add the diferents type of lists
+task 26: styleguide of the diferents type of lists

 task 27: add horizontal rule

+task 28: styleguide of Horizontal rules